Who to contact about travel impacted by Covid-19 >>

 For those not so keen on riding it is possible to arrange guided walks and treks in Parc National d’Isalo where you will have the chance to view some spectacular wildlife.

-Hotel Jardin du Roy is situated near the village of Ranohira, 240 kilometers from Tamatave on the southern boundary of Isalo National Park in the south west of Madagascar.
+Hotel Jardin du Roy is situated near the village of Ranohira, 240 kilometres from Tamatave on the southern boundary of Isalo National Park in the south west of Madagascar.